 I take care of my body as best I can physically, but I allow it to have its aches and pains.
 I am learning that it is possible to be mentally at ease even with an uncomfortable body.

-Want to experience nine weeks of regular practice of doing The Work?
+Want to experience a regular practice of doing The Work?

 The Work 101 is a great way to give yourself the structure and support to do it.
 My team of co-trainers and I will be there to guide you as you dive into your own work and learn the subtle art of self-inquiry.

 Learn more and sign up for The Work 101 here.

 Have a great week,

 “I have sat with many people on their deathbeds, and after we do The Work, they always tell me that they’re fine.
 I remember one very frightened woman who was dying of cancer.
 She had requested that I sit with her, so I came.
 I sat down beside her and said, “I don’t see a problem.”
 She said, “No?
 Well, I’ll show you a problem!” and she pulled off the sheet.
 One of her legs was so swollen that it was at least twice the size of the normal leg.
 I looked and I looked, and I still couldn’t find a problem.
 She said, “You must be blind!
 Look at this leg.
 Now look at the other one.”
 And I said, “Oh, now I see the problem.
 You’re suffering from the belief that that leg should look like this one.
 Who would you be without that thought?”
 And she got it.
 She began to laugh, and the fear just poured out through her laughter.
 She said that this was the happiest she had ever been in her entire life.”
 Byron Katie, Loving What Is